What is a conversion form?

 7. Use inline form validation

-A completed form may be useless if the information in it isn’t accurate.
+A completed form may be useless if its information isn’t accurate.
 Customers may give up if they complete and submit the form only to find that they have to go back and fix a mistake they made.

 8. Use social proof